golang/proposal/design/43651-type-parameters.md

 An earlier draft design of generics implemented constraints using a new language construct called contracts.
-Type sets appeared only in contracts, rather than on interface types.
+Type sets appeared only in contracts, rather than in interface types.
 However, many people had a hard time understanding the difference between contracts and interface types.
 It also turned out that contracts could be represented as a set of